The Jobs Board and Bidding

-You can use the filters on the left hand side to change the subjects and levels displayed, or can 'Show all jobs' to see the entire jobs board.
+You can use the filters on the left-hand side to change the subjects and levels displayed, or can 'Show all jobs' to see the entire jobs board.

 This will also open up the bidding window.

-Suggested Bid - Is the typical range other tutors have won bids on similar jobs.
+Suggested Bid - This is the typical range other tutors have won bids on similar jobs.
 You can always bid outside of this range but it is unlikely you will be successful if you bid significantly above the higher value.
 If you want to maximise your chance of winning, you can bid below the lower value but make sure you are willing to commit to the job at the price you bid.

-Once you have bid, your application will be emailed and texted to the client (If they have added their phone number on Spires) and you will be connected to them through the Messenger.
+Once you have bid, your application will be emailed and texted to the client (If they have added their phone number on Spires) and you will be connected to them through the messenger.